 We endeavour to be the gateway to independent living for the elderly/disabled and their families who take care of them; guiding these people to the support and providing services available to them so they can achieve their goals.

 We aim to be person centred, developing self esteem so the elderly are able to make informal choices

 We'll strive to meet the needs of the disabled and elderly people; facilitating the creation of relationships in the community in which they reside and vow to nurture the community with the appropriate support system, assistance and equipment.

 Jamaican Elderly Disabled Charitable Trust/UK gives back

 We want to ensure that the most vulnerable and those at risk groups, are safe and equip with suitable aid to live a more comfortable life.

-- To relieve the elderly and disabled resident in Jamaica/UK, who are in need, by providing specially designed adapted housing, items, services and facilities calculated to relieve the needs of such persons.
+- To relieve the elderly and disabled resident in Jamaica, who are in need, by providing specially designed adapted housing, items, services and facilities calculated to relieve the needs of such persons.

-- To relieve the elderly and disabled from exclusion and isolation amongst their communities, by providing, services and facilities designed to assist those in need.
+- To relieve the elderly and disabled resident in England NW10, from exclusion and isolation amongst their communities, by providing, services and facilities designed to assist those in need.